Skip to content

 “Long-Term Care and Accelerated Death Benefits”

 This form reports payments from long-term care insurance and accelerated death benefits.It tracks income from these sources, which can be taxable.Your long-term care insurance paid out $3,000 for your care.
 The insurance company sends you a 1099-LTC.
-This form helps you report the income and determine if it’s taxable.
+Accordingly, this form helps you report the income and determine if it’s taxable.

 1099-Q